RETROSPECTIVE: The Thin White Duke Does Philly Soul

 But you can’t sustain that level of heat.
 The 1978 U.S. tour, an mis-booked shambles by design saw Sid out of his mind, the band disintegrating, and Rotten fed up with being a performing monkey for the media circus.
 At Winterland in San Francisco, he looked out at the crowd and delivered the perfect punk epitaph: “Ever get the feeling you’ve been cheated?”

 That line still echoes because it summed it all up; the manipulation, the disillusionment, the raw, ugly brilliance of it all.
 The Pistols didn’t burn out so much as combust in real time.
-And what followed, Sid’s death, McLaren’s myth-making, Lydon’s post-punk messiah rebirth in Public Image Ltd wasn’t an epilogue but a necessary fall from grace.
+And what followed, Sid’s death, McLaren’s myth-making, Lydon’s post-punk messiah rebirth in Public Image Ltd wasn’t an epilogue but a necessary failing forward.

 Lydon, to his credit, didn’t retreat into parody.
 PiL pushed boundaries most punk bands wouldn’t touch; dub, experimentalism, post-punk minimalism.
 It didn’t make headlines, but it made art.
 Meanwhile, the world turned the Pistols into a brand.
 Punk became a T-shirt slogan, rebellion a marketing brief.
 Rotten became John Lydon again, appearing on butter ads and talk shows, but Bollocks remained.